| Arts

 expand their knowledge among the real world and use that knowledge in quest for divine Truth.

-In this course, students acquire a basic vocabulary and a strong foundational proficiency in the four basic
+Language Spanish 1A and 1BIn this course, students acquire a basic vocabulary and a strong foundational proficiency in the four basic

 language skills—speaking, writing, reading, and listening comprehension.
 This is an introductory course intended